WNYRHS PASSENGER EQUIPMENT

 The WNYRHS has its own registered reporting marks, WNYX, and the RPCX 4001 will we reassigned to the Society's reporting marks in due course.
 We have just sent out the air brake valves to Pittsburgh Air Brake for rebuilding and they will be reapplied later this year as the restoration work nears completion.

 The car is in its' original configuration.
 The interior has a 40-foot lunch counter, a small galley, and seating for 16.
 Our plans are to upgrade the electrical systems, new paint and windows, and add it to our excursion fleet now in use on the Falls Road Railroad.
-Joe Kocis, Al Olmstead and Rick Henn toured the parlor car in late August 2009 and started a list of things to do as we prepare the car to be brought up to Amtrak standards.
+Joe Kocis, Al Olmstead and Rick Henn toured the parlor car in late August 2009 and started a list of things to improve its condition.

 Web Site Hosting by TRAIN WEB

 The WNYRHS, Inc. P.O.
 Box 416, Buffalo, NY.
 14231-0416 is an independent organization and has no affiliation with any other local or national group.

 The Society is a fully qualified organization under 501 (C) (3) of the Internal Revenue Code and all donations to the Society are tax deductible.

 ©Copyright 1999 , WNYRHS Inc. all rights reserved